Mufaddal Gombera, MD — Knee Specialist Treating Patients in Houston, TX

 Allow Dr. Gombera to Treat Your Knee Injury

 Mufaddal Gombera, MD is not only a board-certified, fellowship-trained orthopedic knee surgeon, but he also specializes in the treatment of knee pain for athletes and those who enjoy an active lifestyle.
 What makes him the best knee doctor in Houston?
 He provides patients with a wide range of surgical and non-surgical treatment options depending on the specific cause of their knee injury.
 First and foremost, he focuses on conservative treatment and non-invasive procedures, avoiding surgery whenever possible.
 Through the use of cutting-edge techniques, he provides top-notch care that sees patients returning to optimal mobility as quickly as possible.

-We welcome patients throughout Houston, Beaumont and Cypress to make an appointment with Dr. Gombera, one of Houston's top knee doctors.
+We welcome patients throughout Houston, TX to make an appointment with Dr. Gombera, one of the top orthopedic knee doctors near you.
 Simply fill out our online request form or call us at (713) 794-3457 to request an appointment.

 The knee is made up of four bones.
 The femur or thighbone is the bone connecting the hip to the knee.
 The tibia or shinbone connects the knee to the ankle.